Digital Advice Coach Triage Assessor Research and Campaigns

-Digital advice coaches are a new service that Citizens Advice Manchester launched in April 2014.
-Volunteers welcome clients to the Town Hall service, and support them to use the computers to access online information and self help resources, directing them to further advice if needed.
-Apply here
+Our Digital Advice Coaches, working from our digital access points across the city, support clients to use computers to access online information and self help resources, directing them to further advice if needed.

-As well as providing advice, every local Citizens Advice office has a twin aim of collecting evidence from clients’ experiences – and our experiences of advising them – and using this to campaign for positive changes that can benefit everybody, and not just people who come in to the bureaux.
+As well as providing advice, every local Citizens Advice office has a twin aim of collecting evidence from clients’ experiences – and our experiences of advising them – and using this to campaign for positive changes that can benefit everybody, and not just people who access our services.
 We do this work locally, with Councillors, Members of Parliament and local organisations.
 We also provide case studies and information to Citizens Advice’s Head Office, for use in their national campaigning work.

 Our volunteers can get involved in a range of activities; conducting research with clients, helping with report writing, collecting data from external sources to support campaigns, and helping with campaign events and activities.